Visiting Sultan Qaboos Grand Mosque in Muscat – all you need to know

 More things to do in Muscat

-For something completely different, take a look at my full guide to things to do in Muscat including places to see in the old town of Mutrah and where to stay cool like Snow Oman in the Mall of Oman.
+For something completely different, take a look at my full guide to things to do in Muscat including places to see in the old town of Muttrah and where to stay cool like Snow Oman in the Mall of Oman.

 More reading about visiting Oman